-A lot of new teachers have the largest learning curve with class management.
+Most new teachers in the ESL classroom are always asking for class management tips.
 Class management is very critical to teaching a successful class.
-You could have the most organized curriculum and the brightest students; however, if the teacher can’t lead the class properly, the results will be subpar.
+You could have the most organized curriculum and the brightest students; however, if the teacher can’t guide the class properly, the results will be sub par and you could find yourself suffering for class management help.

 Here are a few tips to remember and work on if you are having classroom management issues: